-Tuition eBills: Parent Access
+Student Account eBills: Parent Access

-Tuition bills are provided electronically.
+Student Account bills are provided electronically.
 Students and Authorized Payers are emailed when the eBill is available.
-Your student can make you an "Authorized Payer" if you would like access to tuition eBills.
+Your student can make you an "Authorized Payer" if you would like access to student account eBills.
 Once set up, you will receive an email with your log-in name, a temporary password, and the log-in link.

-It is recommended that you log in to change the temporary password and set up a "secret question" for resetting your password if you forget it later; otherwise, your student will have to reset it for you.
+It is recommended that you log in to change the temporary password and set up a security question for resetting your password if you forget it later; otherwise, your student will have to reset it for you.
 Your web browser's pop-up blocker must be turned off.
 More: bursar.wisc.edu

-Tuition Payment Methods
+Payment Methods

-Accepted forms of payment include electronic check, credit card, mailed check, and in person.
+Accepted forms of payment include electronic checks, credit/debit cards, mailed payments, and international funds transfers.
 For payment details, 529 College Savings Plan instructions, and bill-pay service instructions: bursar.wisc.edu